pimpadev/lordflix/README.md

 df -h
 ```

-### Automatically mount the external hdd
+### Automatically mount the external HDD

-To automatically mount the external hdd, we need to edit the `/etc/fstab` file.
+To automatically mount the external HDD, we need to edit the `/etc/fstab` file.

 Open the file with the next command: